abdulrazzaq-analyst/Excel-Project/Attrition Dashboard/README.md

-# 📊 HR Attrition Dashboard
+# 📊 Employee Attrition Dashboard

 An interactive dashboard designed in **Excel** to analyze **employee attrition trends** and provide insights into workforce stability, turnover, and retention.